smithwrinch/visualisation_wk2/README.md

 ![main sprite](bg.png)

 ### Things to add
 There is much to add to this prototype.
 Firstly the mechanics of the game need tweaking so that there are better signifiers for when the state has changed (although I would like to keep this subtle).
 I also plan to add at least 2 more states.
 One could be a flappy bird-keyhole arcade game combo where holding space increases lift to fit through a gap.
 Another could be pressing space at specific collisions (like guitar hero).
+I also need to change the score system such that it increments not with a clock but with a player's successful pass over each obstacle - this would serve to give the player more satisfaction within the experience of playing my game.
 \
 \
 \